samekshareddy/Smart-SparkNotes/README.md

 python -m spacy download en

-Install textblob's corpora: < br />
+Install textblob's corpora:

-python -m textblob.download_corpora < br />
+python -m textblob.download_corpora.

-Download nltks's wordnet and stopwords: < br />
+Download nltks's wordnet and stopwords:

-nltk.download('wordnet') < br />
+nltk.download('wordnet').

-nltk.download('stopwords') < br />
+nltk.download('stopwords').

-nltk.download(' averaged_perceptron_tagger') < br />
+nltk.download(' averaged_perceptron_tagger').

 ### Running the tool

-To start the server run, < br /> < br />
+To start the server run,

-python UI.py
+python UI.py.

-Navigate to the link specified in the output of the above program
+Navigate to the link specified in the output of the above program.

-To get the full summary of the paper, enable full summary checkbox. < br />
+To get the full summary of the paper, enable full summary checkbox.
-To get summary of specfic sections, mention comma seperated headings in the text book. < br />
+To get summary of specfic sections, mention comma seperated headings in the text book.
-Query can be specified in its respective text box < br />
+Query can be specified in its respective text box.
-Number of sentences for the summary should be specified < br />
+Number of sentences for the summary should be specified.

 ## License